CURRENT LEGISLATIVE INITIATIVES

 It's long past time to finally end the taxpayer funding of abortion in our state.
 Abortion isn't a public good deserving of public funding.
 It's an injustice against both unborn children and their mothers.
 Taxpayers should not be forced to be part of this.

-An MCCL-backed ban was also introduced last year and in some previous years; twice it was passed by the Legislature but vetoed by then-Gov. March Dayton.
+An MCCL-backed ban was also introduced last year and in some previous years; twice it was passed by the Legislature but vetoed by then-Gov. Mark Dayton.

 PROTECT POSITIVE ALTERNATIVES

 The MCCL-backed Positive Alternatives Act was enacted in 2005.
 It provides grants to life-affirming programs that offer help and positive alternatives to abortion for women and their families.
 Over the first three years of the current grant cycle (July 2016-June 2019), Positive Alternatives funded 259,167 different services for 22,321 clients.
 Since the program went into effect in 2006, it has helped 68,321 families, according to the Department of Health.

 Yet two years ago, the governor and some in the Legislature sought to cut 25 percent of the funding for Positive Alternatives; fortunately, that funding was preserved.
 This year, as the Legislature and governor negotiate a state budget in the wake of COVID-19, Positive Alternatives funding could again be targeted.

 Positive Alternatives has supported and empowered tens of thousands of women and saved unborn lives.
 Keeping the modest funding for this program is essential.

 LICENSE ABORTION FACILITIES